Pornography addiction: Treatment

 Some clinicians and support organizations recommend voluntary use of Internet content-control software, internet monitoring, or both, to manage online pornography use.
 Sex researcher Alvin Cooper and colleagues suggested several reasons for using filters as a therapeutic measure, including curbing accessibility that facilitates problematic behavior and encouraging clients to develop coping and relapse prevention strategies.
 Cognitive therapist Mary Anne Layden suggested that filters may be useful in maintaining environmental control.
 Internet behavior researcher David Delmonico stated that, despite their limitations, filters may serve as a "frontline of protection."

-Medications

-Studies of those with non-paraphilic expressions of hypersexuality have hypothesized that various mood disorders, as defined in the DSM, may occur more frequently in sexually compulsive men.

-Compulsive sexual behavior has been treated with antidepressants including selective serotonin reuptake inhibitors (SSRIs) and serotonin–norepinephrine reuptake inhibitors (SNRIs), naltrexone (a medication used to inhibit reward mechanisms in opioid or alcohol addictions), mood stabilizers, and antiandrogens.
+A 2025 review favors CBT and ACT, but identified methodological issues and a high risk of bias.

 Prevalence

-The prevalence rate of problematic pornography consumption ranges from 0.20% to 57.40%, with the overall prevalence rate being 13.00% and the prevalence rate with taking publication bias into account being 8%.
+The prevalence rate of problematic pornography consumption ranges from 0.20% to 57.40%, with the overall prevalence rate being 13% and the prevalence rate taking publication bias into account being 8%.
 The prevalence rate varies by region.
-Asia has the highest prevalence rate (19.00%), followed by Europe (11.00%), North America (7.00%) and Australia (5.00%).
-Gender, age and user type had no influence on the prevalence rate, but the instruments used to assess problematic pornography consumption did have an influence: BPS had the highest prevalence rate (21.00%), followed by PPCS-6 (16.00%), other psychometric instruments (14.00%), PPCS (12.00%) and ad hoc scales (6.00%), which could be explained by the lack of official diagnostic criteria for PPU as a distinct disorder and the methodology of the instrument.
-The higher prevalence rate in the Asian region could be explained by the relatively conservative cultures in which pornography is often considered taboo or even illegal (e.g. Malaysia).
-Specifically, this could be explained by the 'forbidden fruit effect,' in which the frequency of a behaviour increases because it is prohibited.
+Asia has the highest prevalence rate 19%, followed by Europe 11%, North America 7%, and Australia 5%.
+Gender, age, and user type did not influence the prevalence rate, but the instruments used to assess problematic pornography consumption did have an influence: BPS had the highest prevalence rate, 21%, followed by PPCS-6, 16%, other psychometric instruments, 14%, PPCS, 12%, and ad hoc scales 6%.